CodeYourFuture/curriculum/content/js2/blocks/ordered-data/index.md

 +++
-title = '📏 Limitations of ordered lists' headless = true time = 30
+title = '📏 Limitations of ordered lists' headless = true time = 20
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives' 2='Limit the objectives to 3-5 items'
-    3='Write objectives you can measure'
+    1='Explain why arrays cannot be used to model some data sets'
 +++

 Let's imagine we're writing a program that involves information about a user's profile.